 But how do you know which one of these heart rate sensors is right for you?

-Let’s start at the high level.
-One important factor that differentiates these three sensors is that Polar H10 and H9 are worn on the chest with a chest strap whereas Polar OH1 is an optical heart rate sensor that is worn on the arm.
+Let’s start at the highest level.
+One important factor that differentiates Polar OH1 Vs. Polar H10 and Polar H9 is that Polar H10 and H9 are worn on the chest with a chest strap whereas Polar OH1 is an optical heart rate sensor that is worn on the arm.